Understanding Chronic Emotional States and Unconscious Behavior through Chinese Medicine

 The emotions are seen as natural occurrences, only becoming problematic when they are unable to be expressed and discharged, or when they are overwhelmingly strong.

 Chronic unresolved emotional states are related to stagnation within the hollow organs.
-Stagnation affects the “humors” the governed by the bowels.
+Stagnation affects the “humors” (fluids, blood, energy) the governed by the bowels.

 Chronic emotional states are like seasonal allergies, which are often due to stagnation of the exocrine fluids.
 The stagnant exocrine fluid traps the allergen in the senses or the skin, preventing full release and resolution of the condition.
 Therefore it continues to reoccur and cause symptoms.
 The symptoms are often in the form of excessive, drawn-out attempts of the body to “release” the allergen via tearing, running nose, sneezing.
 The fluids become stuck, blocking full resolution from occurring.